rinocloud/rinocloud-matlab/README.md

 rino.create_folder('rino_uploads');
 ```

-The create_folder() function take only a single argument, the folder name as a string.
+The create_folder() function takes a single argument, the folder name as a string.
 The function returns the folder metadata, including its object ID so that the ID can be used when uploading to the folder.

 To create a folder called "rino_uploads", we enter: